propel-ventures/docker-kubernetes-training/10/slides.md

 - Controllers manage rollout, replication, and health of the pods in a cluster.
 - e.g. if a node in the cluster fails, a controller detects that the pods on that node are unresponsive and creates replacement pod(s) on other nodes.
 - The three most common types of controllers are:
-  - **Deployments** for applications that are stateless and persistent, such as web servers (HPPT servers)
+  - **Deployments** for applications that are stateless and persistent, such as web servers (HTTP servers)
   - **Jobs** for batch-type jobs that are ephemeral, and will run a task to completion
   - **StatefulSets** for applications that are both stateful and persistent such as databases
     - *Note: with a StatefulSet each Pod gets its own PersistentVolumeClaim, but in a Deployment with a PVC all Pods use the same PersistentVolumeClaim*